jrzaurin/pytorch-widedeep/README.md

 # pytorch-widedeep

-A flexible package to combine tabular data with text and images via wide and deep models.
+A flexible package to combine tabular data with text and images using wide and deep models.

 ### Introduction